neoneye/simon-arc-lab/README.md

 The `O0`, here `O` means output, and `0` means that it's pair 0.
 The output image for pair 0.

 The `I4T`, here `T` means that it's the `test` pair, that is to be solved.

+## Reflections on what went wrong

+**Catastrophic forgetting**, Whenever I taught the model a new kind of task, then it was able to solve that kind of task, but got worse at solving other kinds of tasks.
+Future plan: Explore approaches that are more robust against catastrophic forgetting.

+**Previous prediction being ignored**, When solving a puzzle the model got invoked a few times.
+Feeding the previous prediction into the next iteration.
+However the model seemed to get confused about the previous prediction despite being very close to the target output.
+Leaving out the previous best prediction was resulting in better predictions.
+I had hoped that the model was better at taking a hint and refine on it, however taking hints was unsuccessful.